-Attention Florida Green Lodging Program Applicants: As part of your application, you are only required to conduct the BASIC water audit procedures for applicable areas of water use at your property.
+Attention Florida Green Lodging Program (FGLP) Applicants: As part of your application, you are only required to conduct the BASIC water audit procedures for applicable areas of water use at your property.

 If you have any questions about the guide or would like more information, please e-mail the SFWMD's Water Conservation Work Group.